Expatriates in the United Arab Emirates

+Expatriates in the United Arab Emirates represent about 88% of the population, while Emiratis constitute roughly 12% of the total population, making the UAE home to the world's highest percentage of expatriates after the Vatican City.

-Most expatriates in the United Arab Emirates reside in Dubai and the capital of Abu Dhabi.
-A number of immigrants settled in the country prior to independence.
+Most immigrants reside in Dubai and the capital, Abu Dhabi.
 The UAE is home to over 200 nationalities.
-Emiratis constitute roughly 10% of the total population, making the UAE home to one of the world's highest percentage of expatriates.
 Indians and Pakistanis form the largest expatriate groups in the country, constituting 28% and 12% of the total population respectively.
-Around 510,000 Westerners live in the United Arab Emirates, making up 5.1% of its total population.
+Around 510,000 Westerners live in the United Arab Emirates, making up 5% of its total population.